rockettheme/docs/Docs/accounts_billing/membership.md

 >> Note: This guide is intended as a general reference and does not supersede our current [Terms and Conditions][terms] which are always available on our primary website.

-We currently offer Club memberships for two web application platforms.
+We currently offer Club memberships for three web application platforms.

 * Joomla!
 * WordPress